alogia/documents/posts/modern-religion.md

 background.
 Also, while the faithful were always fighting something of a rear-guard action and never really expected a Third Great Awakening, there was no sudden rise of the Antichrist to lead the masses into temptation.
-In the end, like everything so seemingly existential in our modern limited attention spans, the ever restless cultural discourse changed topic and everyone forgot to consider religion at all.
+In the end, like everything so seemingly existential to our modern limited attention spans, the ever restless cultural discourse changed topic and everyone forgot to consider religion at all.

+Yet religion in America is in the process of remaking itself in ways no one guessed.
 Church, the brick and mortar building which brings believers together in congress to reaffirm as public act their faith, has increasingly fallen out of favor.
 A corporate structure as scaffold in one's faith is on the wane as all denominations are losing members year over year[^1].
 Even among those who still claim adherence to a mainline denomination the feeling of the necessity of communion is less felt, of the common ritual as something foreign and strange.